This post will show you the steps to take to become an EC Council-certified Ethical Hacker.

 Step 6: Practice and Review

 Dedicate ample time to practice with sample exam questions and complete mock tests.
-This will familiarize you with the exam format and help you identify areas where you may need additional preparation.
+This will familiarize you with the exam format and help you identify areas for additional preparation.

 Review your performance, understand your strengths and weaknesses, and focus on improving weaker areas.